qelectrotech/qelectrotech-doc/source/en/basics/start_linux.rst

 .. note::

-   If the command is not working, list the applications installed and check with which name QElectroTech has been installed.
+   If the command is not working, list the applications installed and check the name with which QElectroTech has been installed.

    * Ubuntu command: ``$ apt list --installed``